3DGenomes/TADbit/doc/source/tutorial/tutorial_2_boundary_alignment.rst

    :depth: 3

-TADBit allows to use the information from different Hi-C experiments and to put it together in order to decide whether some TAD boundaries are conserved or not.
+TADbit allows to use the information from different Hi-C experiments and to put it together in order to decide whether some TAD boundaries are conserved or not.

 Following with the example in the previous section (:ref:`getting_start`), we will load one extra experiment